Why Missing the Oia Sunset Might Be the Best Thing That Happens to You

 A boat tour to Palea Kameni island (€25-40 from Ammoudi Bay or Fira port) takes you to the volcanic hot springs in the center of the caldera.
 Here's what the brochure doesn't mention: the water is greenish-brown.
 The sulfur smell is aggressive.
 And the minerals will permanently stain any light-colored swimsuit a shade of yellow that no amount of laundry detergent will fix.

 Wear a dark swimsuit.
-I cannot stress this enough.
+That advice cannot be stressed enough.

 But the experience of swimming in warm, mineral-rich water while looking up at the caldera walls — the sheer vertical drop of Oia and Fira clinging to the clifftop — is surreal.
 The water temperature sits around 35°C year-round.
 You float in what is basically a volcanic bathtub.

-On my last evening, I watched the sunset.
-Not from the castle — I'd heard about the crowds, the applause (yes, people literally clap when the sun sets, which is either charming or absurd depending on your disposition), the danger of the packed fort walls.
+Save the sunset for your last evening — and skip the castle.
+You've heard about the crowds, the applause (yes, people literally clap when the sun sets, which is either charming or absurd depending on your disposition), the danger of the packed fort walls.

-Instead, I booked a table at a small restaurant on the caldera path for 5 PM.
+Instead, book a table at a small restaurant on the caldera path for 5 PM.
 Tomato keftedes, grilled sea bream, a half-liter of house white.
-The sun dropped behind the horizon at 8:12 PM.
-The sky went through every color the Aegean knows how to make — tangerine, then rose, then violet, then a deep navy that bled into the sea.
+The sun drops behind the horizon at 8:12 PM.
+The sky moves through every color the Aegean knows how to make — tangerine, then rose, then violet, then a deep navy that bleeds into the sea.

-The bill was €52.
-The caldera view was free.
-And the ferry home was, predictably, late.
+The bill comes to €52.
+The caldera view is free.
+And the ferry home is, predictably, late.

 Getting there: Flights from Athens (45 min, €60-150) or ferries from Piraeus (5-8 hours, €25-70).
 Santorini Airport (JTR) is 20 min from Oia by car.